aalarina/data-science-projects/Satellite Image Matching/README.md

 Several improvements could further increase the matching quality:

-- use overlapping tiles instead of non-overlapping ones
+- use overlapping tiles to reduce boundary effects
-- apply geometric verification (e.g. RANSAC)
+- apply geometric verification (e.g., RANSAC) to remove incorrect correspondences
-- fine-tune LoFTR on remote sensing imagery
+- fine-tune LoFTR
 - use cloud masks to exclude unreliable regions before keypoint detection
-- introduce adaptive tile sizes for memory-efficient inference
+- implement adaptive tile sizes depending on available GPU memory

-Future work may include evaluating correspondence quality inside deforestation regions using the provided GeoJSON annotations.
+- benchmark alternative feature matching models (e.g., LightGlue, SuperGlue and EfficientLoFTR) to identify the most effective solution for Sentinel-2 seasonal image matching

 ---

 ## Conclusion

-A complete satellite image matching pipeline based on the pretrained LoFTR model was successfully implemented.
+A complete image matching pipeline for Sentinel-2 satellite imagery was successfully implemented using the pretrained LoFTR Outdoor model.

-The proposed approach supports Sentinel-2 imagery acquired during different seasons and demonstrates reliable matching performance without additional model training.
+The project includes dataset preparation, tile-based matching, confidence-based filtering and visualization of the detected correspondences.

+The obtained results demonstrate that reliable image matching is possible even under significant seasonal appearance changes, while also highlighting the influence of snow cover and low-texture regions on the number of detected correspondences.

-The modular implementation allows the pipeline to be easily extended with more advanced post-processing or domain-specific fine-tuning in future work.
+The proposed implementation provides a solid baseline for future research and can be further extended with more advanced post-processing techniques or alternative deep feature matching models.